-One of the founding partners of CDF, Timothy M. Freudenberger represents California and national employers in all aspects of labor and employment law and related litigation, with a special emphasis on defending class action wage and hour lawsuits and other complex employment litigation matters.
+One of the founding partners of CDF, Tim Freudenberger represents California and national employers in all aspects of labor and employment law and related litigation, with a special emphasis on defending class action wage and hour lawsuits, class action employment discrimination lawsuits, and other complex employment litigation matters.
 He heads CDF’s class action defense litigation practice group.

-He has practiced at the forefront in wage and hour class actions as these mass claims began, then burgeoned and threatened employers throughout the state.
-For more than a decade, Freudenberger has repeatedly obtained dismissals and defeated class certification, often through strategic deposition techniques and investigation of putative classes that reveal critical evidence in support of his employer clients.
+He has practiced at the forefront in the defense of wage and hour and other class actions as these high profile cases have threatened employers throughout the state.
+For nearly two decades, Freudenberger has repeatedly obtained dismissals and defeated class certification, often through strategic deposition techniques and a thorough investigation of putative classes that reveals critical evidence in support of his employer clients.

 His litigation counsel and representation spans the full scope of employment law and workplace claims, including single plaintiff claims.
-These range from wrongful termination, employment discrimination, sexual harassment and trade secrets misappropriation, to unfair competition, wage and hour, and traditional labor-management relations matters.
+These range from wrongful termination, employment discrimination, sexual harassment, retaliation and trade secrets misappropriation, to unfair competition, wage and hour, and traditional labor-management relations matters.

 Freudenberger’s extensive experience also extends to representing both large and small companies in business disputes and related litigation.
 His case background encompasses such commercial disputes as intellectual property claims, breach of contract, breach of franchise or license agreement, breach of fiduciary duty, breach of the duty of loyalty, interference with prospective economic advantage, interference with contractual relations, defamation, fraud and negligence.

 In addition to employee-generated claims, Freudenberger also represents his clients in lawsuits brought by their customers alleging discrimination, invasion of privacy, negligent hiring, supervision or retention, and other claims under various federal and state laws.

 Areas of Practice

 Unfair Competition and Trade Secrets

 University of California, Hastings College of the Law, J.D., 1988